 Depending on your personal situation, filing for bankruptcy may be the best option to solve your financial problems.
 And while both Chapter 7 and Chapter 13 bankruptcy come with major repercussions, they certainly don’t end your ability to get credit for the rest of your life.

-You can also take comfort in the fact that even though a bankruptcy is visible on your credit report for several years, it actually stops affecting your credit score well before it drops off.
+You can also take comfort in the fact that even though a bankruptcy is visible on your credit report for up to 10 years, it actually stops affecting your credit score well before it drops off.

 With that happy thought in mind, we’ll take you every step of the way to determine in what other ways bankruptcy affects your credit and what exactly you can do to fix it.